Graduates Of Historically Black Colleges May Be Paying More For Loans: Watchdog Group

 The group applied for dozens of loans online — posing as a 24-year-old man.
 It said he lives in New York, works as a financial analyst and makes $50,000 a year.
 Each time the group applied for a loan, it kept a whole range of factors constant.

-The group found that if the otherwise identical loan applicant went to NYU versus Howard, there was a striking difference.
+The group found that if the otherwise identical loan applicant went to NYU instead of Howard, there was a striking difference.
 For a $30,000 personal loan with a five-year term, it found an applicant would pay about $3,500 more in interest and fees if they went to Howard.

 "There's no other explanation that we can really come to terms with other than the fact that where this borrower went to school mattered in terms of how Upstart measured their creditworthiness," Welbeck said.